What is Clostridioides difficile?

 How is C. difficile infection diagnosed?

-Special laboratory tests of feces (stool) can be used to diagnose C. difficile infection.
+A laboratory test of a stool sample can be used to diagnose C. difficile infection.

 What is the treatment for C. difficile infection?